esciencecenter-digital-skills/research-software-support/modules/publication/slides-publication.md

 Additionally, publishing is essential for meeting the FAIR principles:

-**Findability** - if software lives on someone's harddrive then it cannot be easily found by anyone
+**Findability** - if software lives on someone's hard drive then it cannot be easily found by anyone

 **Accessibility** - the software can e.g. be downloaded and installed using a standard protocol (authentication is still a possibility)